Mabry Mill

 Plume leading to Mabry Mill

-The mill is still in use.
-And if you're lucky you might find someone working in the blacksmith shop.
-When we first started going to the mill in the fall, there was a demonstration of making sorghum, but we haven't seen this for several years.
+When we first started going to the mill in the fall of 1973 a long time ago, there was a demonstration of making sorghum, but we haven't seen this for several years.
 In fact the sorghum pans are in very bad repair and probably couldn't be used.
-There also used to be lots of other demonstrations of mountain crafts but they don't seem to happen any more.
-One thing that does still happen in music and dancing.
+There also used to be other demonstrations of mountain crafts but they don't seem to happen any more.
+One thing that still happens is music and dancing on many weekends.

 Ducks at Mabry Mill